zbalkan/osq-ext-bin/README.md

 entries that matched the particular pattern.

-In the 'test-tools' folder, a batch file is provided that writes arbitrary data to files at location c:.txt & c:2.txt.
-When the batch is invoked with osquery and PolyLogyx Extension running in the background, the changes to the files can be retrieved via the queries to win_logger_events as follows:
+In the 'test-tools' folder, a batch file is provided that writes arbitrary data to files at location c:\temp\tail.txt & c:\temp\tail2.txt.
+When the batch file is invoked with osquery and PolyLogyx Extension running in the background, the changes to the files can be retrieved via the queries to win_logger_events as follows: